 - Clinical Pharmacist working on behalf of GP

-You can be visited at home by a community nurse, if you are referred by your GP.
+You may be visited at home by a community nurse if appropriate.

 Cancellations & Reminders

 Cancel an Appointment

 Please cancel any unwanted booked appointments as soon as you are able to release them for other patients.
 You can do this on the main number 01522 699999, by sending a text message to 07501 679717 or through the online services.

 If you fail to attend your appointment and notify the Practice that you are unable to attend you may receive a text message.
 If this happens frequently the practice will write to you to see if we can assist you with options to prevent the need for preventative steps.

 Text Reminder Service